-The Unintended Consequences of a Citizen’s Duty
+The Unintended Consequences of my Citizen’s Duty

 My name is Rebecca Wentworth – – Becky to most who know me.
 I began an exercise in “Citizen Duty” late last year when a friend asked for help recruiting a candidate for Hancock County Commissioner in District 1.
 My first reaction was, “What does a County Commissioner do?”
 I rapidly learned this is a common question.
 Some potential candidates I spoke to thought the post was an honorary title with no real duties.